rclone/rclone/docs/content/docs.md

 older version).
 If `$XDG_CONFIG_HOME` is set it will be at `$XDG_CONFIG_HOME/rclone/rclone.conf`

-If you run `rclone -h` and look at the help for the `--config` option you will see where the default location is for you.
+If you run `rclone config file` you will see where the default location is for you.

 Use this flag to override the config location, eg `rclone --config=".myconfig" .config`.